hrishipawar24/Logic-Building/README.md

 ### 26:-  07/01/2025
 - **Programme**:  00
-- Topic :- Customized File System (Theory)
+- Topic :- Customized Virtual File System (Theory)

 ---

 ### 27:- 08/01/2025
 - **Programme**:
-- Topic :- Project Explanation on file handelimg in cpp Language
+- Topic :- CVSF Project Explanation on file handelimg in C Language and Diagram

 ---

 ### 28:-
 - **Programme**:
-- Topic :-
+- Topic :-CVSF Project Explanation and Project Run in C Language and Diagrams

 ---

 ### 29:-
 - **Programme**:
-- Topic :-
+- Topic :-Operation on file handelimg in Java Language

 ---

 ### 30:-
 - **Programme**:
-- Topic :-
+- Topic :-Packer and Unpacker Project Explanation on file handelimg in Java Language and Diagrams (It's Like Zip and Unzip File)

 ---